-2. Incorporating theoretical perspectives in your answer, explain how a civilian is transformed into a police officer.
+2. Explain how a civilian is transformed into a police officer.
 [6 marks]

 There are several examples in the text which can be drawn on to answer this question, but stronger answers will incorporate concepts and knowledge from social and cultural anthropology that are relevant to the analysis and interpretation of the passage.